Annual

 Direct-sow 1 inch deep after last frost when soil warms.
 Stake tall varieties.
 Water deeply once a week.
 Succession-sow every 2–3 weeks for continuous blooms.
 Leave seed heads to feed finches in fall.

-See sunflowers in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring sunflowers alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring sunflowers alongside companion plants.

 Frequently Asked Questions